AhmedZaki918/MovieApp-Full-Version/README.md

 * [License](#license)

 ## General info
-Displays all information related to the latest movies in the global cinemas included with trailers, reviews, rating and other information.
+Android app displays all information related to the latest movies in the global cinemas included with trailers, reviews, rating and other information.

 ## Screenshots